Uniswap/org-v1/src/pages/docs/v2/03-SDK/02-token.md

 constructor(chainId: ChainId, address: string, decimals: number, symbol?: string, name?: string)
 ```

-The Token entity represents an ERC-20 tokens at a specific address on a specific chain.
+The Token entity represents an ERC-20 token at a specific address on a specific chain.

 # Example